walkerlj0/Selenium_Course_Example_Code/tips/csharp/content/chapters/04-screenshot-on-failure.md

 ## Expected Behavior

-When you save this file and run it (`nunit3-console.exe .\Screenshot.sln` from the command-line) here is what will happen:
+When you save this file and run it (`dotnet test` from the command-line) here is what will happen:

 + Open the browser
 + Visit the page
 + Test Fails
-+ Selenium Captures a screenshot in `C:\Temp` with the name `failshot_Screenshot.ScreenShotOnFailure.png`
++ Selenium Captures a screenshot in the current working directory with the name `failshot_Screenshot.ScreenShotOnFailure.png`
 + Close the browser

 ## Outro

 Happy Testing!